Our windows aren’t just for opening and closing. They’re for gazing, dreaming, tea-sipping and sunbathing – and decorating, of course.

 But if you don’t have a green thumb, not to worry – problems arising from a lack of shelf space can be answered by a row of your favourite books lined up along the windowsill, or stacked magazines.
 You can position trinkets and vases on top of magazine stacks for a layered look, too.

-If you’re lucky enough to have a windowsill that’s big enough to sit on, popping on a few cushions can make it a cosy little nook for enjoying a book.
+If you’re lucky enough to have a windowsill on your bedroom windows that are big enough to sit on, popping on a few cushions can make it a cosy little nook for enjoying a book.
 But if you only have limited sill space – as so many of us do – bedroom windowsills can provide great storage opportunities.

 Mirror trays for perfume look sophisticated and catch the light, while jewellery stands, candles or picture frames work well too.
 They’re small enough to fit on a windowsill but sometimes too bulky for other bedroom surfaces like nightstands or dressers.

 There’s nothing better for a kitchen windowsill than a little herb garden.
 Think of it as edible décor.
-Plus, if your kitchen window sits right above your sink, you’ll be less likely to forget to water the plants.
+Plus, if your kitchen windows sit right above your sink, you’ll be less likely to forget to water the plants.

 Your kitchen windowsill is also another great storage spot for bits that’ve managed to overflow from your cupboards.
 Spices, crockery filled with assorted ingredients or pasta and even cookbooks can all function as decorations with a purpose.

 Bathroom windowsills tend to run on the smaller side by nature, but shouldn’t be overlooked.
-A few glass jars filled with cotton buds and other bathroom accessories or – depending on where your window is positioned – a soap dispenser or candle holder all make great use of a confined space.
+A few glass jars filled with cotton buds and other bathroom accessories or – depending on where your window is positioned – a soap dispenser or candle holder stationed around your bathroom windows all make great use of a confined space.

 If your bathroom’s windowsill is much smaller than most, stones you’ve collected from the beach look sweet lined up, as do seashells and individual tealights.